Sign up to our mailing list

 Some taxpayers will be exempt, such as charities, community amateur sports clubs (CASCs); and taxpayers who can’t use digital equipment due to disability, age or remoteness of location.

-Free software with limited functionality will be available for taxpayers with straightforward tax affairs, though commercial accounting software with more functionality will be preferable for many.
+Free software with limited functionality may be available for taxpayers with straightforward tax affairs, though commercial accounting software with more functionality will be preferable for many.
 Businesses will also be able to use spreadsheets if they wish, but will have to ensure they meet the necessary requirements.

 Eligibility for free software will apply where a business meets all these conditions: